nano-to/nano-docs/articles/get-started.md

 - title: Welcome to Nano
 - previous: Home / index.html
 - next: Developer API / nano-rpc.html
+edit: //github.com/nano-to/nano-docs/blob/master/articles/get-started.md
 -----
-Nano.to is a free, non-custodial API & Alias service for the Nano blockchain.
+Nano.to is a free public node, non-custodial checkout api & username service for the Nano blockchain.

 We're on a mission to accelerate the use of Nano around the world.